joelcrampton/mwnz-evaluation/README.md

     - https://raw.githubusercontent.com/MiddlewareNewZealand/evaluation-instructions/main/xml-api was used as the base URL followed by `/{:id}.xml`.
 This allowed me to pull out a generic `id` from the request parameters, connect to the static XML API using `axios` and return the raw XML
     - I also implemented error handling as per the [supplied OpenAPI specification](https://github.com/MiddlewareNewZealand/evaluation-instructions/blob/main/openapi-companies.yaml)
 5. But, we needed the response to be in JSON format, not XML.
 So I searched for libraries that might help me to parse XML into JSON.
 I found `xml2js` which had a helpful `parseStringPromise()` method to do just that
 6. Now, I had completed the task to connect to the static XML API and parse it into a JSON response.
 But I still needed to test it as per the instructions.
 After a quick search, `jest` looked like a good library to use for testing.
 I implemented it and wrote some tests, but they would not work.
 At this point all my API logic was in one file.
-When I imported it into the test file, the Node.js server would start and prevent me from accessing the methods I wanted to test
+My guess is that when I imported it into the test file, the Node.js server would start and prevent me from accessing the methods I wanted to test
 7. To solve this I split up that file using improved architecture.
 I had to do this so that the running server was separate from the logic I wanted to test.
 After some searching for what is standard practice, I landed with the following architecture:
     - `app.ts` creates the Express.js `app` and defines the route (endpoint) to use
     - `server.ts` starts the Node.js server on the Express.js app